 In order to continue to meet the evolving needs of our airline partners and customers, we must continue to develop new products and services that are responsive to those needs.
-In particular, we plan to develop and offer to our airline partners and to business aircraft operators operations-oriented communications services that will allow them to improve passenger service and realize a range of operational efficiencies.
-The use of these types of connectivity-based solutions in the aviation industry is at an early stage and we cannot be certain that airlines and other aircraft operators will adopt such offerings in the near term or at all.
-Third parties will develop and offer the operational applications that we expect to be used to gather and process data transmitted on our network between the aircraft and the ground.
-Additionally, we may be unsuccessful in developing our operations-oriented communications services or monetizing these offerings at a profitable price point.
+In particular, we have recently begun to offer on a limited or trial basis to certain of our airline partners, and are continuing to develop, operations-oriented communications services that enable airlines and other aircraft operators to improve passenger service and achieve operational efficiencies.
+Our ability to realize the benefits of enabling airlines and other aircraft operators to use these applications, including monetizing our services at a profitable price point, depends, in part, on the adoption and utilization of such applications by airlines and other aircraft operators, and we cannot be certain that airlines and other aircraft operators will adopt such offerings in the near term or at all.
+We also expect to continue to rely on third parties to develop and offer the operational applications to be used to gather and process data transmitted on our network between the aircraft and the ground, and we cannot be certain that such applications will be compatible with our existing or future network or onboard equipment or otherwise meet the needs of airlines or other aircraft operators.
 If we are not successful in our efforts to develop and monetize new products and services, including our operations-oriented communications services, our future business prospects, financial condition and results of operations would be materially adversely affected.